pmqs/zipdetails/t/files/0020-zip64-eocd-extra-field/readme.md

-## Zip64 end of central directory extra filed
+## Zip64 end of central directory extra field

 Not seen in the wild, so test file have been hand crafted